 - What effect does geographical location have on the relationship between variety-seeking buying behaviour and habitual buying behaviour?
 An examination of when workers eat out for lunch.

-7.0 Marketing online
+7.0 Online Marketing Dissertation Topics

 When marketing moves online the traditional rules are either broken or extended.
 Such extensions include the need to take into account privacy, security, the greater ability to customise and personalise user experiences, the changing nature of consumer behaviour and the interaction of online and offline mediums.
 Marketing online is a subject that many companies now have to consider, and the subject would create a useful marketing dissertation.
 More specific subjects are suggested here.